slack-ruby/slack-ruby-client/README.md

 ### Message Parsing

-All text in Slack uses the same [system of escaping](https://api.slack.com/docs/formatting): chat messages, direct messages, file comments, etc. Use [Slack::Messages::Formatting](lib/slack/messages/formatting.rb) to unescape incoming messages.
+All text in Slack uses the same [system of escaping](https://api.slack.com/docs/formatting): chat messages, direct messages, file comments, etc. Use [Slack::Messages::Formatting](lib/slack/messages/formatting.rb) to escape or unescape messages.
 This comes handy, for example, you want to treat all input to a real time bot as plain text.

 ```ruby
 Slack::Messages::Formatting.unescape('Hello &amp; &lt;world&gt;'))